-The configurations of the active (or primary ) node is automatically synchronized to all the members in the HA group.
+The configurations of the active (or master ) node is automatically synchronized to all the members in the HA group.
 Synchronization ensures that all appliances in the group remain ready to process traffic, even if you only change one of the appliances.
 Synchronization traffic uses TCP on port number 6010 and a reserved IP address.

 HA group uses the heartbeat link to automatically synchronize most of their configuration.
 Synchronization includes: